 Step 2: Choosing an old shirt to make into a tank top

 Turn back to front a shirt that you wouldn’t fret about destroying.
 Except if you need a tight tank top, the shirt doesn’t have to fit well.
 If the shirt is new, it should be washed and dried first.
 Later the main wash, the fabric shrinks, and you need the shirt to be a suitable size before dealing with it.

 Step 3: Removing wrinkles by ironing the t-shirts

 Eliminate any kinks from the two shirts by pressing them.
-It’s really smart to do this regardless of whether your shirts are, as of now, lovely and smooth.
+It’s brilliant to do this regardless of whether your shirts are, as of now, lovely and smooth.
 Pressing the texture smooths it out and simplifies it to manage.

 Also Read: How to Make Adhesive Bras Sticky Again

 Step 5: Pin the tank top to avoid any possible mishap from happening

 To protect the tank top from sliding, pin it to the t-shirt.
 Place straight pins around the tank top’s edges.
 Make sure you pin through both shirts’ layers.
 This will prevent the shirts from sliding around and help you cut more evenly.

 Step 6: Cutting the t-shirt’s sleeves and neckline

 Cut the t-shirt using the armholes and neckline of the tank top as a guide.
 Leave a 12-inch (1.27-centimeter) seam allowance around the armholes and neckline if you want a completed hem.
 T-shirt tank tops do not require a finished hem because the fabric does not fray.
 However, a completed hem will look better.
 Cut the sleeves and collar off your t-shirt if you don’t have a tank top to serve as a guide.
 Before cutting the shirt, fold it in half to ensure both sides are even.